1906 Irby Good and brothers and sisters and friends attended a social event on July 4, with boating, prepared food, and photography.

 1910 Irby Good (age 25), teacher at UB (United Brethren) College, lived in a mortgage-free house on Otterbein Ave, University Heights, Perry Twp, Marion County, Indiana with wife Mabel (age 23) and daughter Julia (age 1 month).

-1911 Irby J Good was awarded a degree of Master of Arts from Indiana Central.
+1911 Irby J Good was awarded a degree of Master of Arts from Indiana Central College.

-c 191x Irby and Mabel visited Irby's parents Isaiah and Anna Good at Isaiah's house in Marion, Indiana with other members of the family for this photo, perhaps taken about 1910.
+c 191X The Good family at the home of Isaiah and Anna Good in Marion, Indiana.
+Irby and Mabel visited Irby's parents Isaiah and Anna Good in Marion, Indiana with other members of the family for this photo, perhaps taken about 1910.
 Isaiah was holding an infant, likely a grandchild.
-Since Irby and Mabel were standing behind Isaiah, some have speculated that they might be the parents of the child, so the child could be either Julia or Lowell.
+Since Irby and Mabel were standing behind Isaiah, some have speculated that they might be the parents of the child.
+Baby pictures of Lowell Good look similar to this one.

-c 1911 Photo of daughter Julia in a baby carriage.
+c 1911 Julia Good.
+Daughter Julia in a baby carriage.

 1912 Irby Good taught history, German, literature, and geography at Indiana Central University while Dr. Lewis Davis Bonebrake was president.
 Irby's recitations were scheduled 9-12 am and 2-3 pm.

-1912 Sister Lydian Good married Wilbur Sharon on August 14.
+1912 On August 14, Sister Lydian Good married Wilbur Sharon.
 Arthur and Ida Wirick drove a car to the wedding at the home of Isaiah and Anna in Marion, Indiana.
 Irby and Joseph's children met Henry's new baby Margaret.

-Lydian and Wilbur Sharon's wedding, 1914, by Arthur Wirick's car.
+1912 Lydian Good and Wilbur Sharon's wedding, by Arthur Wirick's car.

-Julia and Lowell Good with baby Margaret Good and uncle James, 1912.
+1912 Julia and Lowell Good with baby Margaret Good and uncle James Good.

-Julia, Mabel, Lowell, and Irby Good on the porch at Otterbein Avenue, c 1914.
+c 1914 Julia, Mabel, Lowell, and Irby Good on the porch.

 1914-15 Irby J Good was made business manager of Indiana Central College because the health of Dr. Bonebrake was failing.
 Irby J Good was elected president of Indiana Central College [now University of Indianapolis] on September 9, 1915.
 Documents related to his presidency are at the university archives .